 = Positive ID (Positive Identification) = Tentative ID (Tentative Identification) = Some SpeculationIndex of UFE Pages:

 Please take a look and let's get some more of these identified!
-Also, be aware that the discussion about UFE flags is on-going and these pages change weekly; i.e. - flags posted on the 2003 UFE page could be still under discussion in 2012, etc., and changing.
+Also, be aware that the discussion about UFE flags is on-going.
+Pages can change weekly and enquires could still be under discussion with new information discovered years after originally posted.

 Other Unidentified Flags on FOTW